Gananadh22/DataFoundation-Media-Content-Analytics/README.md

 DataFoundation – Media Content Analytics Platform Project Overview

-DataFoundation is an end-to-end media content analytics platform designed to analyze and visualize YouTube content performance and News category trends.
+DataFoundation is an end-to-end media content analytics platform designed to analyze and visualize YouTube content performance alongside news category trends.
+The project demonstrates a complete data lifecycle, encompassing data ingestion, transformation, storage, modeling, and visualization.

-The project demonstrates the complete data lifecycle — from data ingestion and transformation to data warehousing and interactive visualization.
-Multiple data sources are integrated, processed using Python, stored in a BigQuery analytical warehouse, and exposed through Streamlit dashboards for insight generation.
+Multiple heterogeneous data sources—including REST APIs and static datasets—are integrated, processed using Python, stored in a cloud-based analytical warehouse (BigQuery), and presented through interactive dashboards built with Streamlit.
+The platform enables data-driven insights into audience engagement and content trends.

 Objectives

+The primary objectives of this project are to:

-Analyze media content performance and audience engagement
+Analyze media content performance and audience engagement patterns

-Process heterogeneous data sources (REST API and static datasets)
+Integrate and process heterogeneous data sources (API and file-based)

-Apply data cleaning, transformation, and modeling techniques
+Apply robust data cleaning and transformation techniques

-Design analytical schemas in BigQuery
+Design scalable analytical schemas in a cloud data warehouse

-Build interactive dashboards for business insights
+Develop interactive dashboards for business intelligence and decision-making

 Technology Stack

+The platform is built using a modern data analytics stack:

-Python – Data ingestion, cleaning, transformation
+Python – Data ingestion, processing, and transformation

-Pandas – Data processing
+Pandas – Data manipulation and cleaning

-Google BigQuery – Data warehouse
+Google BigQuery – Cloud-based analytical data warehouse

-SQL – Schema definition and analytical queries
+SQL – Schema design and analytical querying

-Streamlit – Dashboard and visualization
+Streamlit – Interactive dashboard development

-Plotly – Interactive charts
+Plotly – Data visualization and charting

-REST API – YouTube Data API
+REST APIs – YouTube Data API integration

-CSV / JSON – Data formats
+Data Formats – CSV and JSON

 Project Structure
 media_content_analytics/